Firewood

-Firewood is any wooden material that is gathered and used for fuel.
-Generally, firewood is not heavily processed and is in some sort of recognizable log or branch form, compared to other forms of wood fuel like pellets.
-Firewood can be seasoned and heat treated (dry) or unseasoned (fresh/wet).
-It is generally classified as hardwood or softwood.
+Firewood is any wooden material that can be used for fuel.
+The term usually refers to wood fuel that is not industrially processed, such as wood pellets, and instead takes the form of a recognizable log or branch.
+Firewood can be heat-treated and seasoned (dry) or unseasoned (fresh/wet).
+Two classes of firewood exist, which are either hardwood or softwood, depending on the species of tree that was cut.

-Firewood is a renewable resource.
-However, demand for this fuel can outpace its ability to regenerate on a local or regional level.
-Good forestry practices and improvements in devices that use firewood can improve local wood supplies.
+Firewood is a renewable resource, although demand for this fuel can quickly outpace its ability to regenerate on a local or regional level.
+Good forestry practices and improvements in devices that burn firewood can improve local wood supplies.

-Moving firewood long distances can potentially transport diseases and invasive species.
+Smoke from burning wood can cause respiratory issues and other diseases.
+Transporting firewood long distances can also spread plant pests, diseases, and invasive species.

 History

-For most of human history firewood was the main fuel, until the use of coal spread during the Industrial Revolution.
-As such, access to firewood was a valued resource, wood botes or the right to gather firewood being a significant aspect of many medieval leases.
-As late as 19th C America, Thoreau considered that it was “remarkable what a value is still put upon wood even in this age and this country...the prince and the peasant, the scholar and the savage, equally require still a few sticks from the forest to warm them and cook their food”.
+For most of human history, firewood was the main fuel, until the use of coal spread during the Industrial Revolution.
+As such, access to firewood was a valued resource, with wood botes, or the right to gather firewood, being a significant aspect of many medieval leases.
+As late as 19th century America, Henry David Thoreau considered that it was "remarkable what a value is still put upon wood even in this age and this country...the prince and the peasant, the scholar and the savage, equally require still a few sticks from the forest to warm them and cook their food".

 Harvesting

-Harvesting or collecting firewood varies by the region and culture.
-Some places have specific areas for firewood collection.
-Other places may integrate the collection of firewood in the cycle of preparing a plot of land to grow food as part of a field rotation process.
-Collection can be a group, family or an individual activity.
-The tools and methods for harvesting firewood are diverse.
+Harvesting or collecting firewood varies by region and culture.
+Different places have specific areas for firewood collection, while other places organize firewood collecting as a field rotation process to allow environmental rebound.
+Collection can be a group or an individual activity, and different tools and methods for harvesting firewood vary by region.

 North America

-Some firewood is harvested in "woodlots" managed for that purpose, but in heavily wooded areas it is more usually harvested as a byproduct of natural forests.
+Some firewood is harvested in "woodlots" managed for that purpose, but in heavily wooded areas, it is more often harvested as a byproduct of natural forests.
 Deadfall that has not started to rot is preferred, since it is already partly seasoned.
 Standing dead timber is considered better still, for it has less humid organic material on the trunk, allowing tools to stay sharper longer, as well as being both seasoned and less rotten.
 Harvesting this form of timber reduces the speed and intensity of bushfires, but it also reduces habitat for snag-nesting animals such as owls, bats, and some rodents.